elissw/highstyle/README.md

 Recommendations for use:

 1. Download/Clone to get this package.
-2. Place it in your project directory alongside /src, /data and /output.
-This way every study has the appropriate highstyle attached to it and can be reproduced even if archived.
+2. Open your project folder in your prefered R IDE .
-3. Open your project folder in your prefered R IDE .
+3. Install `devtools` if not installed.
-4. Install `devtools` if not installed.
+4. Do `devtools::install("highstyle")` .
-5. Do `devtools::install("highstyle")` .
+5. Load it with `library(highstyle)

 You can now use all the methods provided in it.